Zebroid: Historical and notable zebroids

 In Lord Morton's famous hybrid from a chestnut mare and male quagga, the hybrid, and even the pure offspring subsequently produced from the mare by a black Arabian sire, were much more plainly barred across the legs than is even the pure quagga.

 In his book The Variation of Animals and Plants Under Domestication, Darwin described a hybrid ass-zebra specimen in the British Museum as being dappled on its flanks.
 He also mentioned a "triple hybrid, from a bay mare, by a hybrid from a male ass and female zebra" displayed at London Zoo.
 This would have required the zebroid sire to be fertile.

 During the South African War, the Boers crossed Chapman's zebras with ponies to produce animals for transport work, chiefly for hauling guns.
 A specimen was captured by British forces, presented to King Edward VII by Lord Kitchener and photographed by W. S. Berridge.
 Zebras are resistant to sleeping sickness, whereas purebred horses and ponies are not, and zebra mules hopefully would inherit this resistance.

 Grévy's zebra has been crossed with the Somali wild ass in the early 20th century.
 Zorses were bred by the U.S. government and reported in Genetics in Relation to Agriculture by E. B. Babcock and R. E. Clausen (early 20th century), in an attempt to investigate inheritance and telegony.
 The experiments were also reported in The Science of Life by H. G. Wells, J. Huxley and G. P. Wells (around 1929).

 Interest in zebra crosses continued in the 1970s.
 In 1973, a cross between a zebra and a donkey was foaled at the Jerusalem Zoo.
 They called it a "hamzab".
-In the 1970s, the Colchester Zoo in England bred zedonks, at first by accident and later to create a disease-resistant riding and draft animal.
+In the 1970s, the Colchester Zoo bred zedonks, at first by accident and later to create a disease-resistant riding and draft animal.
 The experiment was discontinued when zoos became more conservation-minded.
 A number of hybrids were kept at the zoo after this; the last one died in 2009.
 As of 2010, one adult still remained at the tourist attraction of Groombridge Place near Tunbridge Wells in Kent.